erredeco/bhsiteconf-v8/README.md

 The assets inside /Resources/Public/Assets/Css, ##The assets inside /Resources/Public/Assets/Js, ##The assets inside /Resources/Public/Assets/Img_layout are provided by the project my-foundation-1 (https://github.com/erredeco/my-foundation-1) in that project you will find a task named "deploy" that copies all the assets into that folders;
-please adjust the path inside /grunt/config.js! note that the task has no "watch" so far so it must be run manually!
+please see the readme.md of that project about how to adjust the path note that the task has no "watch" so far so it must be run manually!

 so:

 1) download https://github.com/erredeco/my-foundation-1
 2) decompress it into a folder, e.g
-C:\Users\riccardo.decontardi\Documents\Progetti\Public_assets_for_typo3.test7.it (win)
+C:\Users\riccardo.decontardi\Documents\Progetti\Public_assets_for_typo3.whatever.it (win)
-Users/riccardo/Progetti/Public_assets_for_typo3.7.development.it (mac)
+Users/riccardo/Progetti/Public_assets_for_typo3.whatever.development.it (mac)

-3) adjust the path "deploydir" inside /grunt/config.js
+3) adjust the path "deploydir" (see documentation of my-foundation-1)

 4) open terminal and run
-  - npm install
+  - npm install or yarn install
-  - grunt initialize
+  - gulp deploy
-  - grunt deploy
+  or gulp deploy --env production